 6. OTHER PLACES OF PRACTICE (NOTE E)

-Do you intend to practise with more than one entity?
-0 ) Yes (please complete additional practice details below) С) No
+Do you intend to practise as a volunteer with more than one entity?
+Yes (pleas e complete additional practice details be elow) O No

-Name of law practice/employer:
+Name of other entity:

 Street number and name:

 Suburb: State:

-Country: Postcode: DX:
+Country: Postcode:

 Telephone: Fax:

 Mobile: Email address:

 Publication email address (if different):

-Position held (select one only):

-- \bigcirc Sole practitioner

-- O Partner

-- O ILP Principal

-- O Supervising legal practitioner at a community legal service

-- C Employee of a law practice

-- O Corporate legal practitioner

-- Government legal practitioner

 Attach additional page if necessary.

-7. FOREIGN LANGUAGES (NOTE F)

-Do you speak a foreign language fluently?
+7. FOREIGN LANGUAGES (NOTE F) Do you speak a foreign language fluently? (this question is optional)

-• Yes (please specify below)
+Yes (please specify below) No

-O No

 8. PRACTISING CERTIFICATE TYPE (NOTE G)

-I am applying for a practising certificate as a (select one only):
+I am applying for a practising certificate as a:

-- \bigcirc Principal of a law practice

-- O Employee of a law practice

-- \bigcirc Corporate legal practitioner

-- O Government legal practitioner

-(this question is optional)
+Volunteer

 9. FIT AND PROPER PERSON (NOTE H)

-Is there any matter (including a finding, conduct or event) referred to in rule 13(1) of the Legal Profession Uniform General Rules 2015 (Rules) which is applicable to you and which you have not previously disclosed in writing to the Law Society?
-(See Note H).
-You must still disclose such matters even if you have already disclosed them to the Legal Profession Admissions Board (or the equivalent in another jurisdiction) at the time of admission or to a body that issued you with a practising certificate in another jurisdiction.
+Is there any matter (including a finding, conduct or event) referred to in rule 13(1) o you and which you have not previously disclosed in writing to the Law Society?
+(See them to the Legal Profession Admissions Board (or the equivalent in another jurisdicertificate in another jurisdiction.
+Note H).
+You must still disclose such ma atters even if you have already disclosed

-Yes (Please complete a statement in accordance with rule 12 of the Rules which addresses all of the matters in rule 13 relevant to you that you have not previously disclosed, including why you are a fit and proper person to hold an Australian practising certificate notwithstanding the matter disclosed).
+Yes (Please complete a statement in accordance with rule 12 of the Rules which disclosed, including why you are a fit and proper person to hold an Australian pra

 10. SHOW CAUSE EVENTS (NOTE I)

-Is there any matter referred to in section 87 of the Legal Profession Uniform Law (NSW) which is applicable to you and which you have not previously disclosed in writing to the Law Society?
-(See Note I)
+Is there any matter referred to in section 87 of the $\it Legal$ $\it Profession$ $\it Uniform$ $\it Law$ (I writing to the Law Society?
+(See Note I) (SW) which is applicable to you and whic h you have not previously disclosed in

-$\supset\,$ Yes (please complete and submit a 'Notice of Show Cause Event' form as indicated in Note I)
+Yes (please complete and submit a 'Notice of Show Cause Event' form as indicate d in Note I)

-\bigcirc No

 No

-11. CURRENT OR PREVIOUSLY HELD PRACTISING CERTIFICATE (NOTE J)

-You must provide an answer to each of the following questions:

-Have you ever held a solicitor's practising certificate in New South Wales?
-Yes (please provide details below) No Do you hold a current practising certificate in another Australian jurisdiction as at the date of this application?
-Yes (please provide details below) No Have you ever held a solicitor's practising certificate in an Australian jurisdiction other than New South Wales?
-Have you ever held a practising certificate or been registered to practise in a foreign jurisdiction?
-Yes (please provide details below) \bigcirc Yes (please provide details below) ◯ No ◯ No

-Attach additional page if necessary.

-12. DECLARATION (NOTE K)

-I declare that the contents of this application are true and correct.
-I wish to apply for an Australian practising certificate and have my name entered in the register of local practising certificates in New South Wales.
+11. CURRENT OR PREVIOUSLY HELD PRACTISING CERTIFICATE (NOTE J) You must provide an answer to each of the following questions: Have you ever held a solicitor's practising certificate in New South Wales?
+Yes (please provide details below) Have you ever held a solicitor's practising certificate in an Australian jurisdiction other than New South Wales?
+Yes (please provide details below and see Note A for additional required documents) () No Do you hold a current practising certificate in another Australian jurisdiction as at the date of this application?
+Yes (please provide details below and see Note A for additional required documents) Have you ever held a practising certificate or been registered to practise in a foreign jurisdiction?
+Yes (please provide details below and see Note A for additional required documents) Attach additional page if necessary.
+12. DECLARATION (NOTE K) I declare that the contents of this application are true and correct.
+I wish to apply for an Australian practising certificate as a volunteer and have my name entered in the register of local practising certificates in New South Wales.
 I declare that I am not aware of any matter (including a finding, conduct or event) referred to in rule 13(1) of the Legal Profession Uniform General Rules 2015 or any Automatic Show Cause event within the meaning of section 87 of the Legal Profession Uniform Law (NSW) which would affect my fitness to hold a practising certificate, other than that which is disclosed above and in respect of which I have provided a statement under rule 12, or which I have previously disclosed.
-I acknowledge that payment of the Membership Fee indicates that I also wish to be a Solicitor Member of the Law Society of New South Wales for the 2023/24 year.
+I acknowledge that under a volunteer practising certificate I may only engage in legal practice both as a volunteer at a community legal service and otherwise on a pro bono basis, only, as determined by The Law Society Council.
+I acknowledge that payment of the